 Bootstrapping a device

 Bootstrapping is the process of securely pairing the device with the qbee.io server.
-Here the initial trust between the device and the server is established through the exchange of keys.
+Here the initial trust between the device and the server is established through the creation and exchange of individual keys.
 A typical bootstrap command will look like this and is given as an output from the qbee agent installation.
+How to obtain the bootstrap key is explained in the next paragraph.
 This will be executed on the agent.
 If you are using a proxy or are interested in more options please go to the bottom of this page.

 sudo /opt/qbee/bin/qbee-bootstrap -k <bootstrap_key>

 Depending on your platform this command might have a different path or command.
 Please refer to the output of your agent install.

 The bootstrap key can be found in the menu below the user name.

 Executing the bootstrap command will start the communication with the server.
 You will see a feedback on the agent command line how the bootstrap process is commencing.
 If successful your device should appear under the "All devices" section in the tree under "Devices".